Gender Pay Gap 2021 – Orian Solutions Ltd

-As a large employer, and in accordance with gender pay legislation, this is our Gender Pay Gap information as at 5 April 2018.
+As a large employer, and in accordance with gender pay legislation, this is our Gender Pay Gap information as of 5 April 2021.

 Median Gender Pay Gap – 0%

-Whilst we are pleased to note that our mean gender pay gap is better than the national average and has improved since last year we recognise that there is still more to be done to improve it and work towards greater gender pay parity.
-We continue to support and encourage women into the higher level roles within the company and have done so during the last year.
+Whilst we are pleased to note that our gender pay gap is better than the national average we recognise that there is still more to be done to improve it and work towards greater gender pay parity.

-Our gender pay gap exists mainly because we have a greater number of female employees (88% female, 12% male) with a higher proportion of women in our non-managerial roles.
+Our gender pay gap exists mainly because we have a greater number of female employees (88% female, 12% male) with a higher proportion of women in our lower-level roles.
 Within society there has historically been an unequal sharing of care responsibilities which has contributed to a higher proportion of women taking career breaks and part-time work, which is generally lower paid.
-97% of Orian roles are part-time.
+95% of Orian roles are part-time, term-time or casual.
 In addition, national data shows that the gender pay gap widens as the age of employees increases, particularly over the age of 40 (Source: ACAS/Government Equalities Office).
 The average age of an Orian employee is 49.

-There are more women than men at every level of the business.
-However, whilst 50% of female employees are paid in the upper two quartiles this compares to 58% of male employees in the same categories.
-These numbers have moved closer to equality over the last 12 months.
+There are more women than men at every level of the business, 50.3% of female employees are paid in the upper two quartiles this compares to 47.9% of male employees in the same categories.

-97% of our roles are operational and consequently the gender of the people in the organisations’ more highly paid senior roles (only 3% of our roles) have a significant impact on our gender pay gap.
-For instance if we were to have a female instead of a male in one of our most senior positions the overall mean gender pay gap would drop from 11.93% to 7.93%.
-Similarly if we were to employ more men in operational roles, while keeping the overall number of employees the same, the gender pay gap would reduce.
+98% of our roles are operational and lower paid and, therefore, the gender of the people in the organisations’ more highly paid senior roles (only 2% of our roles) have a significant impact on our gender pay gap.
+For instance, if we were to have a female instead of a male in one of our most senior positions the overall mean gender pay gap would drop from 11.98 % to 10.23%.
+Similarly if we were to employ more men into our operational roles, while keeping the overall number of employees the same, the gender pay gap would reduce.

 I confirm the accuracy of this report.